NavigationLab/warehouse-teleporting/README.md

 This project is part of the second in a series of studies conducted at the Iowa State University [Navigation Lab](https://navlab.psych.iastate.edu/) focusing on spatial cognition in virtual reality.
 For a general overview of the project and details on the first study, see [virtual-teleporting](https://github.com/NavigationLab/virtual-teleporting).

-Experiment demonstration videos, data, and other materials related to these experiments will be made available on [osf.io](https://osf.io/) over the coming months.
+Experiment demonstration videos, data, and other materials related to this experiment are available on the [Open Science Framework](https://osf.io/83vty/).

 ### The Experimental Task
 Following the same protocols as in [virtual-teleporting](https://github.com/NavigationLab/virtual-teleporting), experimenters led participants through the [triangle completion task](https://books.google.com/books?id=zN_WAgAAQBAJ&pg=PA86) using both the "Partially Concordant" and "Discordant" teleporting interfaces.
 Two additions were made: